cjripple/DH110-SEM1F/assignment01/README.md

 ### #6 - Recognition rather than recall

-As detailed in the Screenshot in Heuristic 4, there are different header colors at the top of different pages.
+As detailed in the Screenshot in [Heuristic #4](#nav), there are different header colors at the top of different pages.
 While variety is nice, it can lead to some confusion.
-Besides that, the
+And with the search bar not appearing the same every time, this caan also hurt recognition.

 ---
 <a name="*"></a>